artzab1103/ochko.exe/README.md

 # History about this project
 3-5 month ago i for a joke started making a virus, that called ochko.exe.

-I make GDI with Maltoolkit1.0.exe, .bat/.vbs with Notepad++, BassBoosted .wav with Audacity.
+I make GDI with Maltoolkit 1.0, .bat/.vbs with Notepad++, BassBoosted .wav with Audacity.

 I learn, how to create SFX Archive with WinRAR and i make my first harmless malware in my life.